UandersonSilva/multiplicators/README.md

 # multiplicators
-Some hardware descriptions of multiplicators.
+Some hardware descriptions of multipliers and dividers.